 Countertops may be practical surfaces that need to be durable and strong, but they also make a strong statement about personal style and taste.
 Many people wonder if there’s any difference between the countertops they choose for a kitchen and bathroom remodeling project.
 Even though the materials and installation process for both types may be the same, there are some subtle differences between the two.

 The first, most obvious, difference is size, with bathroom countertops usually much smaller than kitchen ones.
-Also, bathroom countertops tend to be 32 inches in height, while kitchen ones are 36 inches.
+Also, bathroom countertops tend to be 32 inches in height, while kitchen ones are 36 inches in St. Louis.
 How the countertops are used also differs.
 Kitchen countertops are typically kept dry, but a bathroom is a completely different environment.
 And bathroom counters face more potentially finish damaging threats: toothpaste, mouthwash, nail polish and polish remover, hairsprays, and other hygiene products can easily leave stains.

 When remodeling or adding on a new bathroom, it’s important to think about how stain-resistant, durable, and low maintenance your countertops should be.
 Here are some other bathroom countertop ideas to keep in mind when making your selection.

 5 Creative Bathroom Countertop Ideas